vaipatel/SolarTally/README.md

 ### Domain-Driven Design or DDD

 The entire architecure tries to adhere to the Domain-Driven design or DDD.
-In fact, I partly made this app to learn more about Domain-Driven design.
+In DDD, the core layers contain:
+* a representation of business-wide entities as the foundation of the entire project, called the Domain layer, and
+* the surrounding application-wide logic for interfacing with those entities, called the Application layer

+Specific technologies for Persistence and Web access must adhere to the data + logic imposed by the core layers.
+But the core can never rely on these specific technologies.
+So you should not have the Domain or Application referencing, say, EF Core, because that is an ORM that deals with Persistence.

+Instead Application can expose a ISolarTallyDbContext interface, which can impose behavioral contracts that an ORM's database context must implement.

 ### Resources